Porsche 718 Cayman coupe - Interior & comfort

 Climb into the 718 Cayman and you’ll have to play ‘spot the difference’ if you’re looking for any changes compared with older versions – although that’s no bad thing.
 There’s a slick infotainment system (which is as modern as they come) and slightly different air vents, but other than that it’s business as usual.
 That means the seats are supportive, the driving position excellent and the suspension impressively comfortable.

 If we had one complaint, it's that the Cayman is increasingly looking like one of Porsche's older models inside.
-The latest Porsche 911 and Taycan have shifted into another gear in terms of their infotainment setup, and the Cayman has notably more traditional buttons and dials.
+The latest Porsche 911 and Taycan have shifted into another gear in terms of their infotainment setup, while the Cayman’s reliance on physical buttons – while undoubtedly more tactile and arguably easier to use on the move – does give the cabin the ambience of a car from an earlier generation.

 Porsche 718 Cayman dashboard